 - Slice and serve drizzled with pineapple sauce in slow cooker.
-If you want to thicken the sauce you can dump sauce (without pineapple chunks) into a small pan on your stovetop, take some out at first and whisk it together with 1-3 tbsp of cornstarch.
-Dump this back into your pot and allow to bubble until it thickens to your liking, then serve this on the side to pour on top.
+If you want to thicken the sauce you can dump sauce (without pineapple chunks) into a small pan on your stovetop.
+Take some liquid out and whisk it together with 1-3 tbsp of cornstarch in a small bowl.

 Slice it and enjoy.